 Delores Braaten - Patient Services Lead

 Beth Schuurmans, MA, LMHCA - Mental Health Clinician

-Beth Schuurmans is a mental health counselor and currently works as the Student Assistance Coordinator at Evergreen, supporting students in connecting with resources on and off campus.
+Beth Schuurmans is a licensed mental health counselor associate in Student Wellness Services.
 Beth earned her Bachelor’s Degree in Sociology from the University of North Carolina, then went on to obtain her Master’s Degree in Clinical Mental Health Counseling from Antioch University Seattle with a concentration in Multicultural Counseling.
 Beth works with her clients from a strengths-based, brief therapy approach and has a passion for supporting her clients in building resilience and self-efficacy to address systemic oppression and trauma.
-Throughout her career, Beth has dedicated her work toward mission of trans and queer liberation, and is passionate about working with LGBTQ communities.
-In her free time, Beth is a ceramics artist, audiobook aficionado, and avid traveler.
+Throughout her career, Beth has focused her work toward the mission of trans and queer liberation, providing individual therapy, group therapy, workshops, and support groups for LGBTQ communities.
+In her free time, Beth is a ceramics artist, avid traveler, and caretaker to an abundance of houseplants.

 Leslie Johnson, MSW- Mental Health Clinician